planetruby/gems/_drafts/addressable.md

 ### It's Stable & Reliable

 This gem has been around since 2009 and yet has seen only 38 different versions released to date.
 Don't get scared away by the glacial pace of its development; the reason it isn't more-active is because it has a small, clear, and precise scope.
 There's no strong pressure for the library to change, it is a 'complete' project.
-Given how many popular gems depend on `addressable`, its high stability should be valued as something that has a low risk of breaking all the code that uses it.
+Given how many popular gems depend on `addressable`, its high stability should be valued as something that has a low risk of breaking any code that uses it.